AdobeDocs/experience-platform.en/help/query-service/clients/aqua-data-studio.md

 >[!NOTE]
 >
 > This guide assumes you already have access to [!DNL Aqua Data Studio] and are familiar with how to navigate its interface.
-More information about Aqua Data Studio can be found in the [official [!DNL Aqua Data Studio] documentation](https://www.aquaclusters.com/app/home/project/public/aquadatastudio/wikibook/Documentation21.1/page/0/Aqua-Data-Studio-21-1).
+More information about [!DNL Aqua Data Studio] can be found in the [official [!DNL Aqua Data Studio] documentation](https://www.aquaclusters.com/app/home/project/public/aquadatastudio/wikibook/Documentation21.1/page/0/Aqua-Data-Studio-21-1).

 ## Connect [!DNL Aqua Data Studio] with Platform